coffee2code/force-admin-color-scheme/README.md

 1. Install via the built-in WordPress plugin installer.
 Or install the plugin code inside the plugins directory for your site (typically `/wp-content/plugins/`).
 2. Activate the plugin through the 'Plugins' admin menu in WordPress
+3. As an admin, edit your own profile (Users -> Your Profile) and choose the Admin Color Scheme you want to apply to all users by setting the color scheme for yourself.
+4. Check the "Force this admin color scheme on all users?" checkbox and then save the update to your profile.

 ## Additional Documentation